Voting has ended for 2019 — winner will be announced September 2nd!

 We accepted your nominations for our seventeenth annual One Book – One Lincoln title, online via the libraries’ online nomination form on our web site throughout all of 2018 and January 2019, and via drop boxes at all the libraries in January 2019.
 All of your suggestions were forwarded to the One Book – One Lincoln selection committee, comprised of representatives throughout the community, which evaluated the 170+ nominated titles to choose the group of three finalists below — two fiction titles and one non-fiction.
 This group of finalists was announced at a live event, sponsored by The Foundation for Lincoln City Libraries, at The Mill in the Haymarket on May 27th, as well as on the libraries’ web site and social media platforms.

-During June and July, the public is encouraged to vote on which of these three finalists you want to see as the 2019 One Book winner.
+During June and July, the public was encouraged to vote on which of these three finalists you want to see as the 2019 One Book winner.
 The winning title will be announced in September.

-A series of discussions of each of the three One Book – One Lincoln finalists will be held this summer — for a schedule, check that page.
+A series of discussions of each of the three One Book – One Lincoln finalists will be held this summer/fall — for a schedule, check that page.
 We encourage you to read any or all of these titles and watch the libraries’ website, social media, and the Lincoln Journal Star for further developments on One Book – One Lincoln – 2019.

 |Vote for Your Favorite – Four Different Ways Again in 2019!|